alexjlockwood/AndroidDesignPatterns/_posts/2016-11-29-introduction-to-icon-animation-techniques.md

 |--------------------|--------------|------------|
 | `android:pathData` | `<path>`     | `string`   |

-The first thing to consider when implementing a path morphing animation from path `A` to path `B` is whether or not the two paths are *compatible*.
-More specifically,
+The first thing to consider when implementing a path morphing animation is whether or not the paths you want to morph are *compatible*.
+More specifically, in order to morph path `A` into path `B` the following conditions must be met:

-> Let <code>a<sub>i</sub></code> and <code>b<sub>i</sub></code> represent the `i`th drawing commands in paths `A` and `B` respectively. `A` and `B` are *compatible* to be morphed if and only if the following conditions are met:
->
->  1. `A` and `B` have the same number of drawing commands.
+1. `A` and `B` have the same number of drawing commands.
->  2. <code>a<sub>i</sub></code> and <code>b<sub>i</sub></code> have the same command types.
+2. The `i`-th drawing command in `A` must have the same type as the `i`-th drawing command in `B`, for all `i`.
->  3. <code>a<sub>i</sub></code> and <code>b<sub>i</sub></code> have the same number of parameters.
+3. The `i`-th drawing command in `A` must have the same number of parameters as the `i`-th drawing command in `B`, for all `i`.

-In other words, if you want to morph path `A` into path `B`, then each command type in one path must match the command type in the other.
-You can't morph an `L` into a `C`---you can't even morph an `L` into an `l`---each successive pair of command types has to be identical.
-You also can't morph an `L` command with two coordinates (i.e. to create a line) into an `L` command with three coordinates (i.e. to create a triangle).

-To understand why these rules are required, it helps to think of the start and end paths in terms of their drawing command coordinates rather than by their physical appearance/shape. **TODO(alockwood): finish this paragraph nicely...** The key to understanding how path morphing animations work is by thinking of them as being powered by animating the position of path coordinates.
-We can see what this means in the examples below.
-First disable the 'animate rotation' checkbox and enable the 'show path control/end points' and slow animation' checkboxes.
-The red dots that appear correspond to coordinates in each path's command string.
-Notice how during the course of the animation, the dots follow a straight line beginning from their starting position to their ending position.
-This is essentially how path morphing animations work.
-At each animation frame, we recalculate the position of each path's coordinates and redraw the path command.
+If any of these conditions aren't met (i.e. attempting to morph a `L` command into a `C` command, or a `C` into a `c`, etc.), the animation will throw an exception.
+The reason these rules are required is due to the way path morphing animations are implemented under-the-hood.
+Before the animation begins, the framework extracts the command types and coordinates from each path's `android:pathData` attribute.
+If the conditions above are met, then the framework can assume that the only difference between the two paths are the values of the coordinates embedded in their drawing command strings.
+As a result, when the animation begins the framework can execute the same sequence of drawing commands on each new display frame, altering the positions of the coordinates based on the current progress of the animation. **Figure 8** illustrates this concept nicely.
+First disable 'animate rotation', then enable 'show path control/end points', and when you begin each animation you'll see the coordinates animating between their start and end values in real time.
+It's really that simple!

 {% include posts/2016/11/29/includes8_morphing_paths_animated_svgs.html %}

-Implementing path morphing animations can be tedious.
-So here are some tips to get started:
+Although they are conceptually pretty simple, implementing path morphing animations can at times be a very tedious and time-consuming process, depending on the complexity of the paths.
+Often times you'll need to tweak the start and end paths by hand in order to make them compatible to be morphed, which---at least in my experience---is where most of the work will be spent.
+That said, here are several tips and tricks that will help get you started:

 * Adding dummy points to paths in order to make them compatible. (i.e. plus/minus animation)
 * Drawing straight lines using bezier curves makes it possible to animate a straight line into a curve (i.e. animated digits animation).